 How to Grow Cornus common name Dogwood

-Dogwoods are deciduous shrubs, with attractive variegated foliage illustrated above left.
+Cornus, often called dogwood, is a deciduous shrub with attractive variegated foliage illustrated above left.
 The leaves turn a stunning red in autumn as shown in the centre image, and the stems provide strong winter colour, image right.

 We cultivate dogwoods for their colourful winter stems, in shades of bright red, yellow, orange, throughout the winter.